based-jace/concurrency-parallelism-and-asyncio/blog.md

 *[Run it on Rust Play](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&code=%2F%2F%20Allows%20blocking%20synchronous%20code%20to%20run%20async%20code%0Ause%20futures%3A%3Aexecutor%3A%3Ablock_on%3B%0A%0A%2F%2F%20Declare%20an%20async%20function%20with%20%22async%22%0Aasync%20fn%20return_hello()%20-%3E%20String%20%7B%0A%20%20%20%20%22hello%20world%22.to_string()%0A%7D%0A%0A%2F%2F%20Code%20that%20awaits%20must%20also%20be%20declared%20with%20%22async%22%0Aasync%20fn%20print_something()%7B%0A%20%20%20%20%2F%2F%20await%20an%20async%20String%0A%20%20%20%20let%20result%3A%20String%20%3D%20return_hello().await%3B%0A%0A%20%20%20%20%2F%2F%20Print%20the%20string%20we%20got%20asynchronously%20%0A%20%20%20%20println!(%22%7B0%7D%22%2C%20result)%3B%20%0A%7D%0A%0Afn%20main()%20%7B%0A%20%20%20%20%2F%2F%20Block%20the%20current%20synchronous%20execution%20to%20run%20our%20async%20code%0A%20%20%20%20block_on(print_something())%3B%20%0A%7D)*

 In order to use async functions, we must first add `futures = "0.3"` to our Cargo.toml.
-We then import the `block_on` function with `use futures::executor::block_on` -- the `block_on` is necessary in order to run our async function from our synchronous `main` function.
+We then import the `block_on` function with `use futures::executor::block_on` -- `block_on` is necessary for running our async function from our synchronous `main` function.

 *You can find more info on [`async`/`await` in Rust](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html) in the Rust docs.*